aschneiderman/aac/pages/dataviz.md

 ### D3.js

 We've done a bunch of work with D3.js, including teaching [A Taste of D3](http://aschneiderman.github.io/a-taste-of-d3/) at [ASHA](https://www.asha.org/) and creating
 [D3 Sandwiches](http://aschneiderman.github.io/d3_sandwich/), a pilot project toexplore teaching d3 by interactively looking at the layers of a d3 "sandwich."
-Ultimately we decided to stop; D3.js is powerful but it's just too difficult to teach to beginners.
+Ultimately we decided to stop; D3.js is powerful but it's just too painful to teach to beginners.

 ### GSAP